 Vertigo is a sensation of movement when none is actually taking place or a false feeling of movement.
 Vertigo is related to a condition called secondary endolymphatic hydrops (SEH).
-In short, SEH is a problem with the fluid in the inner ear (called endolymph) that results from an underlying condition.
+In short, SEH is a problem with the fluid in the inner ear (endolymph) that results from an underlying condition.
 Vertigo is just one possible result of SEH.
 Others include tinnitus, aural fullness, and hearing loss.

 What Causes Vertigo?

 Sometimes doctors cannot identify the underlying cause of hydrops.
 In such cases, a patient get a Meniere’s disease diagnosis or primary endolymphatic hydrops.
 However, it is far more common for an underlying condition to be diagnosed.
 Some of these conditions include: